IN AS LITTLE AS 24 HOURS

 An LLC operating agreement is not required in California, but is highly advisable.
-The fee for this operating agreement is $250 dollars if prepared by MARSHALL LAW.
+The fee for this operating agreement is $250 dollars if prepared by Fast Eviction Lawyer.
 This is the contract between the members of

 the LLC and describes the important duties of the manger(s).
 This document can show that the LLC is not

 merely a shell or the “alter ego’ of an individual.
 However, a two manager or at least two member LLC is preferable to essu_tablish stronger asset protection defenses.